pauljeter/pauljeter-astro/src/content/blog/animating-angular-apps-ngshow-and-nghide.md

 Now we have our buttons that will toggle showing and hiding their respective pictures.

-With the core stuff out of the way, let’s move onto making our animations work.
+With the core stuff out of the way, let's move onto making our animations work.
 We just need to define animations in our CSS now and apply them to the classes that ngAnimate gives us (`.ng-hide-add` and `.ng-hide-remove`).

 #### CSS Animations
 ngAnimate adds the `.ng-hide-add` and `.ng-hide-remove` classes.
 All we have to do is add animations to those classes.

-We’ll borrow some animations from animate.css and then apply those to the right classes.
+We'll borrow some animations from animate.css and then apply those to the right classes.

 Here is the full CSS file that will make our app work the way we want.
-To keep this short, we’ll forego the browser specific prefixes.
+To keep this short, we'll forego the browser specific prefixes.

 ```css
 /* when hiding the picture */